River Ems (Chichester Harbour)

-The River Ems is a much-sluiced, 6 mi river that is located in the far west of the county of West Sussex, England.The last 1+1/2 mi, of this river, delimits eastern Hampshire, before flowing into the sea at Chichester Harbour.
+The River Ems is a much-sluiced, 6 mi chalk stream that is located in the far west of the county of West Sussex, England.
+It flows from Stoughton in the north, then southwest through Westbourne to Emsworth in the South.
+The last 1+1/2 mi, of this river, delimits eastern Hampshire, before flowing into the sea at Chichester Harbour.

 The river was so named, the "Ems", by a chronicler in the Tudor period.